FilipeRamalho/filiperamalho.de/Readme.md

 - yarn start

 The build is under /bin.
-Copy that folder to deploy.
+Copy the contents of the folder to deploy.
 (NOTE: The server should support brotli for optimal network compression)

-# Files that has to be updated manually

-- Fontawesome
-- Inter font
+# Notes

+The Fontawesome css is a reduced set of the original css files